sumitdasonline/fantastic-octo-spork/README.md

 #### Create a team
  - Usimg the similar 2 buttons (The plus sign on top and the text button) creating a team.
  - And validating the request being sent from frontend is similar to the inputs provided

+## Reporting

+- After the test is run *(via npx cypress run)* you can goto `cypress/reports` folder and see a mochawesome report being generated.
+- You can also see the test reports in ci via [actions](https://github.com/sumitdasonline/fantastic-octo-spork/actions) tab *(Not sure if you can run it)*.